KieraLynn/Supplementary-material/README.md

 The python scripts are original and for study only.

-The dictionaries from _Sougou Input Method_ are provided.
+The dictionaries from _Sougou Input Method_ are provided.(Each line represents the pronunciation and the term in Chinese.)